Retail merchandiser

 - supermarkets

-- fast food, sandwich and coffee chains
+- coffee, sandwich and fast-food chains

 - larger independent high-street retailers